Maximilian Beister: KFC Uerdingen 05

-In January 2018, Beister joined KFC Uerdingen 05 on a two-and-half-year contract until 2020.
+In January 2018, Beister joined KFC Uerdingen 05 on a two-and-a-half-year contract until 2020.

 International career

-He made his international debut for the Germany national Under-19 football team on 11 February 2009 in a friendly against Greece national under-19 football team and earned between November 2009 five caps.
+Beister made his international debut for the Germany U19 national team on 11 February 2009 in a friendly against Greece and earned between November 2009 five caps.

-On 9 October 2009, he made his debut for the Germany national under-20 football team against Switzerland national under-20 football team, in which he scored despite losing 3–2.
-Beister went on to make 9 appearances and scoring 5 times for the Germany U20 side.
+On 9 October 2009, he made his debut for the Germany U20 against Switzerland, in which he scored while Germany lost 3–2.
+Beister went on to make nine appearances scoring five times for the Germany U20.

 In November 2010, Beister was called up by Germany U21 for the first time.
-He made his Germany U21 debut against England U21 on 16 November 2010, where he played 33 minutes after coming on as a substitute, in a 2–0 win.
-It wasn't until on 1 September 2011 when he scored his first Germany U21 goal, in a 7–0 win over San Marino U21.
-Over the next two months for the side, he scored two more goals against San Marino U21 and Cyprus U21.
+He made his Germany U21 debut against England on 16 November 2010, where he played 33 minutes after coming on as a substitute, in a 2–0 win.
+It wasn't until on 1 September 2011 when he scored his first Germany U21 goal, in a 7–0 win over San Marino.
+Over the next two months for the side, he scored two more goals against San Marino and Cyprus.
 On 14 August 2012, he scored a brace in a 6–1 win over Argentina U20 in a friendly match.
 Overall, he made 14 appearances and scored six times for the Germany U21.